Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

 \subsection{Calibration of Neutron Sources and Experimental Setup}

 Any single neutron source measurement could result in systematic errors in the measured light response, and would be limited in its energy range.
 However, by measuring the luminescent response of PEN using multiple neutron sources, as well as using different light collection systems and data acquisition systems, agreement between measurements will reduce the likelihood of global systematic errors.
 Therefore three different types of neutron sources were used; a white \cf neutron source with time-of-flight, monoenergetic neutrons from a DD generator, and monoenergetic neutrons produced from the \Can and \Lipn reactions using monoenergetic particle beams, made incident on thin targets where the beam experienced very small energy losses.
 There are different methods used to determine the neutron energies between these three measurements.
-The first is time of flight, where the flight time, $T$ of a neutron can be used to determine its kinetic energy, $E_n$ from a white neutron source, by knowing the distance it travels, $D$, and the mass of the neutron, $m_n$.
-The neutron's energy and its uncertainty can be found using the following equations:
+The first is time of flight, where the kinetic energy of the neutron $E_n$ is determined by the flight time, $T$, the distance it travels, $D$, and the mass of the neutron, $m_n$.
+The neutron's energy and energy resolution of the measurement is defined by Eq.\ref{eq:nkin} and Eq.\ref{kineticenergy}.

 The energy resolution of this measurement is defined by the uncertainty in the time and distance.
 It is possible to increase the flight path to improve the energy resolution, but this comes at the cost of statistics.
 Additionally, as the neutron energy increases, its time-of-flight decreases, therefore resulting in a decrease in energy resolution.
 This places an upper limit on the energies that can be reasonably measured using time-of-flight.